tetsuo/tetsuo.github.io/articles/binproto.md

 }
 ```

-## Encryption

-Note that, binproto doesn't implement encryption, but there should be some module somewhere which implements the open source [NOISE protocol](http://www.noiseprotocol.org/) that you can use as a drop-in replacement for `net`.
+**Note**: binproto doesn't provide encryption, but there are Go modules out there which can be used as a drop-in replacement for `net` to add encryption capabilities.
+See: [NOISE protocol](http://www.noiseprotocol.org/).